“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

 Castro campaigned for the San Antonio City Council in 2000 while still at Harvard as a student.
 He won a seat as Councilman in 2001 until 2005, where he then attempted to run for Mayor of the city but lost.
 Castro ran again for the position of Mayor in 2009 and won; Castro remained the Mayor of San Antonio until 2014 by winning his re-elections in 2011 and 2013.

-Castro gained national spotlight after becoming the first Hispanic to deliver a keynote address during the Democratic National Convention in 2012.
+Castro gained the national spotlight after becoming the first Hispanic to deliver a keynote address during the Democratic National Convention in 2012.
 In 2014, Julian Castro was appointed by then-President Barack Obama to be the Secretary of the U.S. Department of Housing and Urban Development.
 Castro also has a background as an Attorney for Akin, Gump, Strauss, Hauer, & Feld, and through his own Private Practice.

 Julian Castro attended Stanford University where he says he personally benefited from affirmative action.
 Castro graduated from Stanford in 1996 with a bachelor’s in arts in Political Science and Communications.
 Castro then went to Harvard University and entered their Law School program earning a Juris Doctor (J.D.) in 2000.